"Beautiful, isn't she?

 The Colonel's emotional display made Alexander regain a more formal composure.

-At the age of 41, Alexander had his first child on the way.
-To the fatally loyal and destiny minded Colonel Fritz Hohellenbsurg, this was a sign that the time had come for the rightful emperor to return to the palace.
-Alexander’s father had come painfully close.
+At 41, Alexander had his first child on the way.
+To the fatally loyal and destiny-minded Colonel Fritz Hohellenbsurg, this was a sign that the time had come for the rightful emperor to return to the palace.
+Alexander's father had come painfully close.
 Now it was up to the son to pick up the torch and finish the race.

 There was a middle-aged officer.
 Just behind him in a wheelchair pushed by a servant was an old man that looked as if his withered frame had fallen into a uniform and he hadn't been able to claw back out.